 AI and ML provide the capability to the IoT devices to collect information.
 Thus, offering the IoT gadgets with a better understanding of data collection devices for obtaining essential records about their environment.

-AI-enabled smart homes: AI-powered technology can be used to enable smart homes that learn the human preferences and adapt automatically to provide a better experience for them.
+- AI-enabled smart homes: AI-powered technology can be used to enable smart homes that learn human preferences.
+Moreover, these smart homes adapt automatically to provide a better experience for them.

-Cross-Industry IoT: Predictive analytics use machine learning capabilities to predict when a piece of machinery will fail, ideally leading to timely maintenance and reduced downtime.
+- Cross-Industry IoT: Predictive analytics use machine learning capabilities to predict when a piece of machinery will fail.
+Ideally, this leads to timely maintenance and reduced downtime.

-Self-driving cars: In order to make self-driving cars drive through a complex environment, we need AI and ML algorithms, as the car can take real-time decisions in that realistic situation.
+- Self-driving cars: In order to make self-driving cars drive through a complex environment, we need AI and ML algorithms.
+As a result, the car can make real-time decisions in that realistic situation.

-At its core, the IoT data analytics is an integral part of all those applications derived from innumerable forms.
-Also, it is practically generated by virtually connected sensors and devices.
+At its core, all those applications use IoT data analytics, which derives from innumerable forms.
+Virtually connected sensors and devices practically generate this data.
 Through the power of IoT and data, businesses are able to better understand their own processes that reveal hidden trends, which lead them to make smarter decisions.

 IoT data analytics trends that are growing:

-Decentralized analytics: Decentralizing analytics architectures allow for the data to be kept safe in order to secure them but still permit you to access and share knowledge of IoT-enablement.
+- Decentralized analytics: Decentralizing analytics architectures allows for the data to be kept safe in order to secure it, but still permits you to access and share knowledge of IoT-enabled devices.

-Additional data structures: IoT data analytics efficiency and scalability could significantly expand using advanced index types.
+- Additional data structures: IoT data analytics efficiency and scalability could be significantly expanded using advanced index types.

 In a few years, most smart cities with fully engaged people will be in underdeveloped countries.
-IoT uses an intricate network of connected devices and sensors integrated throughout the city to collect real-time data, which is then analyzed for intelligent decisions and action, resulting in better urban management.
+IoT collects real-time data through an intricate network of connected devices and sensors integrated throughout the city, analyzes it to make intelligent decisions, and drives actions that improve urban management.

-The main outcomes of smart cities are related to the quality urban life citizens experience.
-It can be achieved by means of enhancements that IoT-enabled systems provide to public transportation, better managing traffic and easing its congestion.
+The main outcomes of smart cities are related to the quality of urban life that citizens experience.
+Enhancements provided by IoT-enabled systems can improve public transportation, manage traffic more effectively, and ease congestion.

 Sustainability: Smart cities also have the added benefit of sustainability built into their DNA.
 Cities can monitor resources, save energy, and reduce their environmental burden by deploying IoT-enabled solutions that help them do more with fewer amounts of natural habitats.